meganga/portfolio_using_html_css/README.md

 # My first portfolio using html and css.

+Making a html webp

 ## Technologies Used:

- 1.Visual Studio: To write all the HTML and the CSS code.
+ 1. Visual Studio: To write all the HTML and the CSS code.
  - Pakages used:
 					 - Prettier: To take care of the indentation and maintaining the structure of the code.
 					 - open in browse: To open file in a browse more easily.